Want more bookings? For better money?

 What kind of theme?

-To generate a few quick ideas, imagine your college professor friend has asked you to come in and do a seminar for their students, performing and talking with them about your material.
+advice for musiciansTo generate a few quick ideas for topics, imagine your college professor friend has asked you to do a presentation for their music students, performing (probably virtually!) and talking with them about your material.
 What would you want them to know?

-From Concerts to “Shows”
+From Concerts to “Shows” or “Programs”

 Concerts are filled with music; “shows” (also known in many circles as “programs”) are filled with music, stories, and a bit of learning.

-I’ve been doing far more “programs” than “concerts” over the last 20 years, and I can tell you that they sell really well, and for much better money.
+teaching through storyI’ve been doing far more “programs” and “shows” than “concerts” over the last 25 years, and I can tell you that they sell really well, and for much better money.

 Why?
 Well….

-- They’re unique
+• They’re unique

-- They’re easier to describe
+• They’re easier to describe

-- They’re easier to market
+• They’re easier to market

-- There are WAY more places you can book them
+• There are WAY more places you can book them

-In fact, at this point I have over a dozen themes that I offer as performances, and I can also combine all that material in unique ways to try to accomodate a special request.
+In fact, at this point I have over a dozen themes that I offer as performances, and I can also combine that material in unique ways to try to accomodate a special request.

 Our “Theme”

-We had the pleasure of performing at the Old Songs Folk Festival in Altamont NY recently, where, over a three-day weekend, each act performs one mainstage concert and participates in a handful of workshops.
+We had the pleasure of performing at the Old Songs Folk Festival in Altamont NY where, over a three-day weekend, each act performs one mainstage concert and participates in a handful of workshops.

-Months before the event, the organizer solicits ideas from the performers for workshop topics.
+How to market yourself as a musicianMonths before the event, the organizer solicits ideas from the performers for workshop topics.

 (If you’re not accustomed to folk festival lingo, “workshop” often translates to a bunch of musicians who don’t know each other getting thrown together on stage for an hour and letting the chips fall where they may.)

 I thought it would be fun to do a “Folk and Blues Roots of the Grateful Dead” session along with any other like-minded musicians who’d be at the festival.
-Since I didn’t yet know who else was booked, I had no idea who those other musicians might be.

-Well, the organizer liked the workshop topic, selected it, and put my group solely in charge of the whole thing.
-There would be no other performers, and we had 60 minutes to cover in one of the most beautiful and well-attended venues at the festival!
+How to Put a Themed Show togetherWell, the organizer liked the workshop topic, selected it, and put my group solely in charge of the whole thing.
+There would be no other performers, and we had sixty minutes to cover on one of the most beautiful and well-attended stages at the festival!

 Dilemma!